 Before I begin, I should probably quickly go through my setup, since I’ll be using screencaps of my computer’s setup for examples, and your microphone/headphones might come up under different names.
 I’m using a Blue Yeti microphone with a pair of wired headphones plugged into the microphone itself, on a Window’s 7 PC.
 I also use OBS, Skype Discord and Audacity so those are what I’ll be covering for setup, I’m sure people who use Xsplit or other programs will find setup to be extremely similar

 So to start off, click on this link to take you to the Voicemeeter page, and you want to download Voicemeeter Banana (about halfway down the page, you can do ZIP or EXE).
-You’ll also want to go to the “Virtual Audio Cable” tab and download VB-Cable (under the header INSTALL VB-CABLE Virtual Audio Device)
+You’ll also want to go to the “Virtual Audio Cable” tab and download VB-Cable (under the header Install VB-CABLE Driver)

 Once you have those programs installed, it’s time to set up Voicemeeter